nightjuggler/math/README.md

 (See, for example, `python primes.py sliding 50000` which shows this approach in action for even numbers up to 99,650.)

-This resulted from the following observations:
+This resulted from observing correlations between sums of two primes of certain residue classes.

+For example:

 <ol>
-<li>For any two primes p1 and p2, both 1 mod 4, there exists at least one pair of primes q1 and q2, both 3 mod 4,
+<li>For any two primes P1 and P2, both 1 mod 4, there exists at least one pair of primes Q1 and Q2, both 3 mod 4,
-such that p1 + p2 = q1 + q2. (p1 can be equal to p2, and q1 can be equal to q2.)
+such that P1 + P2 = Q1 + Q2.
+(P1 can be equal to P2, and Q1 may be equal to Q2)

-Question: Is there always a pair q1 and q2 such that q1 is NOT equal to q2?

 (See, for example, `python primes.py modstats 100000 4`)